Achieve an Associate Degree in as few as 18 months*

 As a neurodiagnostic technologist, you can serve a vital role in health care.
 Concorde helps comprehensively equip you for this broad job scope through hands-on skills training and real-world clinical experiences.

-At our neurodiagnostic technologist schools, you can begin applying your classroom knowledge from your first day on the job through an emphasis on the following areas:
+The neurodiagnostic technologist program, helps students apply classroom knowledge from their first day on the job through an emphasis on the following areas:

 - Video recording equipment and monitoring technologies